erlonbie/Neural-Symbolic-Learner/README.md

 # Neural-Symbolic Learner for Michalski's train problem

-* open and run `mudar_nome_do_arquivo.ipynb` on google colab or localy with jupyter notebook
+* open and run `Neural_Symbolic_Learner.ipynb` on google colab or localy with jupyter notebook
   * the main dependencies are shown on the first cell to be run.
 It installs tensorflow, keras and other modules that are used in the notebook.
+  * run all cells to get the result.
+It may take a while (estimated time: 2 hours).

 ## Michalski’s train details